Passover Breakfast: Matzo Brei

 Is it me?
 Or is matzo getting smaller this year?
 Or is it just Manischewitz brand?
 They looked positively Lilliputian when I took them out of the box!

-A word about oil: Unless you follow the Sephardic tradition, the use of canola oil is not allowed during Passover.
-When I was growing up, the only kosher for Passover oil available, was peanut oil, so I continue to use that.
+A word about oil: When I was growing up, the only kosher for Passover oil available, was peanut oil, so I continue to use that.
 There are KP vegetable oils available now, so if you prefer to use one of them, feel free.

 I love matzoh brie and usually have to refresh my memory this time of year so thanks for the great recipe.